mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

   If the output from running ``ls /sys/kernel/iommu_groups`` includes ``0``, ``1``, and so on, then your host is configured for IOMMU.

-  If the host is not configured or you are unsure, add the ``intel_iommu=on`` Linux kernel command-line argument.
+  If a host is not configured or you are unsure, add the ``intel_iommu=on`` Linux kernel command-line argument.
   For most Linux distributions, you add the argument to the ``/etc/default/grub`` file:

   .. code-block:: text